The most popular types of martial arts. The Best Martial Arts Styles for Self Defense

 Famous Fighters: Tony Jaa

-History of muay thai
+History of Muay Thai

 Why is Muay Thai one of the best martial arts?

-Brazilian jiu-jitsu is a martial art that is an international martial art, the basis of which is ground fighting, as well as painful and suffocating techniques.
-This art is based on the principle that a person of an underdeveloped physique can successfully defend himself and defeat a more powerful opponent using the appropriate technique (painful holds and chokes).
+Brazilian jiu-jitsu is a martial art that is an international combat sport, the basis of which is ground fighting, as well as painful and choking techniques.
+This art is based on the principle that a person with an underdeveloped physique can successfully defend himself and defeat a more powerful opponent using the appropriate technique (painful holds and choking).

 Keysi Fighting Method (KFM) is a self-defense system based on the development of natural human instincts and a number of techniques taken from the arsenal of boxing and street fight.
-KFM is based on a small arsenal of techniques adapted to the specific situation.
-The system was created in 1957 by Spaniard Justo Dieguez and Englishman Andy Norman, both of whom are Jeet Kune Do instructors.
+KFM is based on a small arsenal of techniques adapted to a specific situation.
+The system was created in 1957 by the Spaniard Justo Dieguez and the Englishman Andy Norman, both of whom are Jeet Kune Do instructors.

 Almost every country in the world has its own type of martial art - sometimes more than one.
 People have always learned to defend themselves from an insidious neighbor (those who themselves were not in the shoes of an insidious neighbor who, on the contrary, learned to attack).